Anticipating and avoiding skills obsolescence in 2023

 By cultivating these human and interpersonal skills, employees are able to maintain their competitive edge, learn continuously and adapt nimbly to any future changes.
 They are also better able to take charge of their own employability, which is crucial in a constantly changing business environment.

-The company's role in this dynamic is crucial.
+The role of the company in this dynamic is crucial.
 On the one hand, it must support employees to enable them to develop these soft skills strategically, in line with their role within the company.
 On the other hand, it must create an environment conducive to the expression of these skills, based on benevolence and mutual respect.

 Soft skills do not operate in isolation, but interact with each other, giving rise to what is known as collective intelligence.
 By instilling a culture of benevolence, the company can foster harmony within its teams and thus optimize the potential of each individual.
 This holistic approach prevents skills obsolescence and prepares the company for future challenges.